RaaCT0R/CTF-Challenges/cryptography/angstrom2021/oracle_of_blair/WRITEUP.md

 My favorite challenge in this CTF!
 We have server code, which take an input from us, replace any "*{}*" occurrence with flag string and then apply some cryptography to it.

 First I tried to get flag size.
 Sending '*{}*' to server and get 32bytes of data, meaning that flag length is in range 17 to 32.
-All we need to is add character to the string one by one and see the results.
+All we need to do is adding character to the string one by one and see the results.

     for i in range(16):
         pd1 = 'a'*i + '{}'